dawn-infra-labs/dawn-secure-transport/docs/README.md

 # Documentation Overview

 The `docs/` directory contains all supplementary documentation for Dawn Bridge Core.
-While the `architecture/`, `modules/`, and `roadmap/` directories describe the system design and development plan, the `docs/` directory provides additional materials that support implementation, onboarding, research, and long‑term maintenance.
+While the `architecture/`, `modules/`, and `roadmap/` directories describe the system design and development plan, the `docs/` directory provides additional materials that support implementation, onboarding, research, protocol understanding, and long‑term maintenance.

 This directory is intended for contributors, auditors, funders, and researchers who require deeper context beyond the core architecture.